Rodney-Ed-PRO/PythonProjectswithRodney/Beginner/README.md

 👋 This is my first Python Project called Band Name Generator!
 The Band Name Generator will provide the user with a band name by asking the user to enter the city they grew up in and the name of their pet.

-🐍 Here's what I learned with this project:
+🐍 Here are the lessons I applied within project:
 * print function
 * input function
 * commenting using hashtag or ctrl + / shortcut